 mgr inż.
 Monika Nowak

-Our highly qualified scientific staff (44 research and teaching staff members) presents an interdisciplinary approach to study and dynamically joins the processes of Europeanization and internationalization of science.
+Our highly qualified scientific staff (more than 40 research and teaching staff members) presents an interdisciplinary approach to study and dynamically joins the processes of Europeanization and internationalization of science.
 The Institute of European Studies team comprises experienced researchers - experts in the field they present, authors of significant European studies publications (in Polish and English) and scholarship holders of prestigious research programmes.
 Thanks to many years of international cooperation of our staff, the Institute has conducted a record number of European and national research projects, education and training grants (over 90), including the most important of them funded by the European Commission: Horizon 2020, Jean Monnet Networks, Erasmus Mundus.
 Our administrative staff specialize in managing international research and education projects.

 At the second-cycle studies in Polish, students can choose the following specialities: Expert in phenomena and processes, Expert in social organizations and Expert in public and cultural diplomacy.